Michael K. Williams: Death

-Williams was found dead in his apartment in Williamsburg, Brooklyn by his nephew on September 6, 2021, aged 54.
-On September 24, 2021, the NYC Office of Chief Medical Examiner confirmed that Williams died of a combination of fentanyl, p-fluorofentanyl, heroin, and cocaine, and ruled the death by overdose.
+On September 6, 2021, at the age of 54, Williams was found dead by his nephew at his apartment in the Williamsburg neighborhood of Brooklyn.
+On September 24, the Chief Medical Examiner of New York City ruled it a death by overdose and confirmed that Williams died of a combination of cocaine, fentanyl, heroin, and parafluorofentanyl.
 His private funeral was held at St. Stephen's Episcopal Cathedral in Harrisburg, Pennsylvania, where his mother lives.
-In February 2022, police arrested four men in connection with Williams' death.

 The Baltimore Ravens played a tribute to Williams by playing his character Omar Little's whistle of the song "The Farmer in the Dell" as part of the team intro all throughout the M&T Bank Stadium.
-In August 2022, Félix Bautista of the Baltimore Orioles began entering the game to Omar's whistle.
+Félix Bautista of the Baltimore Orioles began entering the game to Omar's whistle as a tribute.